 - Start by decorating the top cover.
 If you’re using a pre-made bag, lay it down on a table, and place a layer of newspaper inside to keep any paint from soaking through to the other side of the bag.
-If you and your first grader are making this whole project from scratch, cut one piece of canvas, a 13-1/2” square, and lay it on a plastic table covering.
+If you and your child are making this whole project from scratch, cut one piece of canvas, a 13-and-a half-inch square, and lay it on a plastic table covering.
 Whichever option you choose, it’s also helpful to set this up near a sink, so that you can easily rinse your child’s hands.

 - Gently paint your child’s hand with a light layer of acrylic fabric paint.
 If you’ve got several children participating—siblings or cousins, perhaps—give everyone a turn, making use of all of your colors.
-If the hands start to overlap, don't worry.
-That’s part of the fun, too—but you may want to let the first layer dry a bit to avoid paint mixing and muddy colors.
+If the hands start to overlap, don't worry, that’s part of the fun, too.
+However, you may want to let the first layer dry a bit to avoid paint mixing and muddy colors.

-- To sew the full cover, start by “binding off” one side of the canvas - the one that you will use for your opening - in order to make a clean edge.
+- To sew the full cover, start by “binding off” one side of the canvas—the one that you will use for your opening—in order to make a clean edge.
 You will do this first on the square that you have just decorated.
-Hold the square so that the Hebrew letters are right side up as you look a them.
-You will now need to bind off the bottom edge.
-Do this by placing the right side of your binding against the right side of the canvas and pinning it like this:
+Hold the square so that the Hebrew letters are right side up as you look at them.
+You will now need to bind off the bottom edge by placing the right side of your binding against the right side of the canvas and pinning it like this:

 - Repeat this step with the other piece of canvas.

 - Now stitch one side of your plain, lightweight cotton so that it, too, will not fray.
-To do this, turn it over ¼” once, and then a second time, and use your sewing machine to sew it down, like this:
+Accomplish this by turning over a quarter inch of fabric once, and then a second time, and use your sewing machine to sew it down, like this:

-- Repeat this step with the other cotton piece.
+- Repeat step the previous step with the other cotton piece.

 - Now you’re ready to sew the whole bag together.
 Lay all four pieces together so that the bound edges are all on one side.
 The decorated side should be facing up.
-Then lay the binding down on top of the pile, as you did for the single sheet, but this time, you will pin the remaining three sides of the bag, like this:
+Then lay the binding down on top of the pile, as you did for the single sheet, but this time you will pin the remaining three sides of the bag.

-- Note: at each end of the binding, you’ll want to leave a 1-1/2” piece of binding unattached.
+- At each end of the binding, you’ll want to leave a one-and-half-inch piece of binding unattached.
 Later, you’ll clip and sew this under.